 Our transport system is not used as efficiently as it could be.
 Most infrastructure is under-utilised outside peak periods, or used inefficiently by vehicles carrying a single person.
 To improve this, we need to change the demand we put on the transport system.

-This means better balancing our need to travel with the capacity of the transport system.
+This means better balancing our need to travel with the capacity of the transport system and other important considerations, such as reducing transport emissions.

 - greater use of public transport, walking and cycling